danwill/timber_starter_theme/README.md

   * Full list of options available [here](https://github.com/aaemnnosttv/wp-cli-valet-command#wp-valet-new)
 3. Confirm that the site is running by going to <http://mechanic.dev>
 4. `cd` into the project directory
-5. If you use Sublime Text and have the [CLI tools installed](https://www.sublimetext.com/docs/3/osx_command_line.html), you may want to run `subl .` and save the project.

 Let's clone in this starter theme and set up some thing in Wordpress: